mateoneira/mateoneira.github.io/_posts/2026-03-26-world-models.md

 At the other end of the spectrum sit representations that make geometry a first-class citizen.
 Occupancy voxel models ([OccWorld](https://arxiv.org/abs/2311.16038), [OccSora](https://arxiv.org/pdf/2405.20337), [SparseWorld](https://arxiv.org/pdf/2510.17482)) recover it at voxel resolution by construction.
 3D Gaussian models ([GaussianDWM](https://arxiv.org/pdf/2512.23180), [Street Gaussians](https://arxiv.org/pdf/2401.01339)) go further, representing geometry explicitly and continuously.

 [AXIOM's](https://arxiv.org/html/2505.24784v1) mixture model components are somewhere in between, they capture object-level structure, but geometric fidelity is untested.
 What is interesting about AXIOM (Active eXpanding Inference with Object-centric Models) is that is goes againsts the dominant paridigm and does away with neural networks and gradient-based optimization.
-Instead, it updates sequentially one frame at a time using variational Bayesian inference, which means it can learn from a single event rather tahn needing to see thousands of samples.
+Instead, it updates sequentially one frame at a time using variational Bayesian inference, which means it can learn from a single event rather than needing to see thousands of samples.
 The generative model is expanded online by growing and learning mixture models from single events, then periodically refined through Bayesian model reduction to induce generalisation.
 The authors show good performance on 2D game environments, whether it can scale to real-world 3D scenes is an open question.

 **Prediction mechanism:**